Shows

 “THE GREAT AMERICAN SHIT SHOW”

-Solo performance stars Brian Copeland and Charlie Varon join forces to present new monologues on the life in the Age of Trump.
-An evening of laughing and thinking, covering topics including how to deal with a family member who’s all in for the Donald when you’re not, trying to turn red congressional seats blue, #MeToo and more.
-If you like Trump, you’ll hate this show!
+Brian Copeland presents monologues on life in the Age of Trump in “The Great American Sh*t Show.”
+Join Brian for an evening of laughing… but more importantly, for an evening of THINKING as he explores how to deal with a family member who’s all in for the Donald when you’re not, when America was last “great,” #MeToo and more.
+If you love Trump, you’ll hate this show!

 “Smart, funny, provocative… this is theater as a welcome dash of hope in dark times and a much needed call to arms.
-GASS packs a lot of bracing punch into a highly entertaining 90 minutes.
-This may be the perfect piece of theater for our times.”
+GASS packs a lot of bracing punch… This may be the perfect piece of theater for our times.”

 —Rob Hurwitt, former San Francisco Chronicle theater critic